elliotlarson/dev-notes/rxjs-notes.md

 # RXJS Notes

+> [it is] an API for asynchronous programming with observable streams

 > Reactive programming is programming with asynchronous data streams.
 A stream is a sequence of ongoing events ordered in time.

 A stream can be operated on like an array.
 In order to interact with the stream, you can subscribe to it.